ramontayag/bitsy/README.md

 - Send the rest to the "owner" (perhaps a merchant on your website)

 There could be other types in the future, but this all I (Ramon Tayag) need for now.

+## BTC Love

+If you find this useful, consider sharing some BTC love: `1PwQWijmJ39hWXk9X3CdAhEdExdkANEAPk`